 The best spot to view the show from is from the Kowloon side of Victoria Harbour.
 It was actually a little anticlimactic, given the degree to which the nightly event had been hyped up.

 By this point is was 9pm, but I was fighting off a cold and was exhausted.
 I caught the MTR home, but the ladies were just getting started.
 They trundled off to Kowloon’s night markets to hunt for bargains.
 They tell me that they had a good time.
-Amelia came home with a new dress, and Kat dragged in a wig and some computer peripherals.
+The Missus came home with a new dress, and Kat dragged in a wig and some computer peripherals.

 As chance would have it, some friends from school (including the guys we went to Lantau with) called us up while I was on my way home.
 They thought it was a good night for some cards.
 We agreed, which made my whole go-to-bed-early plan a little unfeasible.
 Still, we played long into the night and had a generally grand time.